johnbayko/hicp/docs/python_hicp.rst

     def update(self, hicp, event_message, component):
         hicp.remove(component)

-  w.set_handle_close(CloseHandler())
+  w.set_handler(EventType.CLOSE, CloseHandler())

+A handler can be added to a ``Window`` for these events:

+``EventType.CLOSE``
     When a window's "close" control on the frame is clicked, it sends a "close" event.
 This handler should remove the window (closing it) or make it invisible if it might be opened again.
 Closing the last window can also disconnect the application (call ``hicp.disconnect()``).

 Panel
 =====